Heeb: Highlights

+The relaunch drew criticism from Arye Dworken, who had served as a staff writer, music editor, and editor-at-large at Heeb through the entire print run and into its web-only years.
+In a public Facebook post quoted by journalist Luke Ford, Dworken argued that the original magazine had functioned as what he called "accidental ethnography", documenting Jewish identity across divergent political perspectives without demanding ideological alignment.
+Dworken described the new iteration as a shift from cultural documentation to political advocacy, and said the editorial staff of the original Heeb "represented multiple streams of Jewish life and divergent political perspectives".
+He also revealed that after the magazine shuttered he had attempted to revive it as a podcast, but that the owner at the time preferred to let the brand lie dormant.
+Dworken concluded that the current stewards had engaged in "illegitimate succession", converting a cultural institution into a vehicle for "factional advocacy".

 Trademark controversy

 Heeb Media, LLC has owned the trademark registration for Heeb magazine publications since 29 June 2004.
 On 1 February 2005, the application was submitted to receive another registration number for the use of Heeb for apparel and entertainment.
 The original application was denied under Section 2(a) of the Trademark Act, 15 U.S.C.§1052(a).
 Heeb Media submitted an appeal to the Trademark Trail and Appeal Board (TTAB) at the US Patent and Trademark Office (USPTO) on 26 November 2008, but it was officially denied and abandoned in June 2009.
 As record of evidence, Heeb Media submitted letters of their own, which stated that the magazine, although criticised by some Jewish and non-Jewish communities that may take offence to the name Heeb, it is widely accepted among the Jewish student population.
 The Administrative Trademark judge, Karen Kuhlke stated in the official comments that although the applicant submitted sufficient information, it was still not foreseeable to justify the term Heeb as something non-derogative.
 Kuhlke was also the judge for the Redskins appeal in 2014, in which she cited the Heeb case.